Holidays to Mahon do a capital job of bringing you boutique shops, sleek bars and possibly the best tapas on the island.

 A capital choice

 Mahon packs in just about everything except beaches.
 That’s okay, though, as there are lots of them close by.
 Drive north for about 10 minutes and you’re at Mesquida, an unspoilt cove with nothing but sand and sea.
-And 5 minutes on there’s dune-backed Es Grau, which comes with sunloungers, beach bars and watersports.
+And five minutes on from that, there’s dune-backed Es Grau, which comes with sunloungers, beach bars and watersports.
 Southbound, meanwhile, you’ve got Blue Flag Punta Prima.

 History on the streets